Location:

 Permits must be attached to the lower left corner of the driver’s side windshield of vehicle.

-Permits are available in the Town Clerk’s office, Tuesday-Friday.
+Permits are available in the Town Collector’s office, Tuesday 9am-4pm, Thursday 9am-4pm, and Friday 9am-12pm.

 After a permit is acquired, there are only minimal fees for additional bulky waste.